zimo-gu/islandscorp/frequently-asked-questions/questions-and-answers.md

 ### How can I check the number of days I have remaining until my promotion cooldown ends?
 {: .text-red-300 }
 {: .no_toc }
-In order to check the number of days you have remaining until your promotion cooldown ends, ping or DM an available HR through the communications server.
+In order to check the number of days you have remaining until your promotion cooldown ends, create a support ticket through the communications server.

 ### When are shifts and training sessions hosted?
 {: .text-red-300 }
 {: .no_toc }
 The training and shift schedule can be found in the in-game staff room or through the communications server.
-More information about shift and training session times can be found [here](https://zimo-gu.github.io/islandscorpdocs/staff-information).

 ### What are shifts?
 {: .text-red-300 }